Harrington Distinguished Professor

-PhD, State University of New York at Buffalo, 1981
+PhD, State University of New York at Buffalo

 Peru, Nicaragua, Cuba, and Southern Mexico

 I am a cultural anthropologist specializing in gender and sexuality as well as race and class in changing contexts in Latin America.
 I came to Carolina in fall 2014 after teaching previously at Colgate University, the University of Iowa, and the University of Florida.
 My courses in Anthropology and Latin American Studies include such subject areas as the anthropology of gender and sexuality; Latin American cultural politics; travel and tourism; feminist ethnography, and decolonizing methodologies.
 My last book project, The Tourism Encounter: Fashioning Latin America Nations and Histories (Stanford U Press, 20011) focused on postrevolutionary and postconflict tourism in Peru, Nicaragua, Mexico, and Cuba, drawing on my areas of research interest.

-I am currently at work on two interrelated projects calling on my long-term research in Peru and reconsidering ways in which we understand social inequality, cultural difference, and movements for change.
+My next two book projects are closely interrelated, but take quite different approaches to examining gender and race in Andean Peru, based on my decades of research in the region.
 The first project, Women’s Place in the Andes: Engaging Decolonial Feminist Anthropology (U of California Press, 2018) examines feminist debates concerning Andean women from the 1970s forward–debates in which I myself engaged and now wish to consider in the critical context of decolonial projects in world anthropologies.
-That is, I am seeking to put my work and that of others in fruitful conversation on contemporary questions of durable inequalities even as Peru’s and other Latin American economies are said to be undergoing notable modernization and development.
+In this book, I put my past writings in conversation with that of others in order to rethink questions of durable inequalities, even as Peru’s and other Latin American economies are said to be undergoing notable modernization and development.